Gkicks/expense-tracker/README.md

 This program was written using Python.

-## Frameworks, libraries and programs used
+## Frameworks, Libraries and Programs Used

 - Codeanywhere – To write the code
 - Github - To save and store files